Chrohma/Payload-Dropping-Drone-DE-Final-Sanchay-Koppa/README.md

 ![PeaScope Graph](Media/PeaScope_Graph.jpg)

 ### CAD
 Another skill exemplified throughout this project was the ability to modify pre-existing designs in Fusion360.
-It was important to adjust the claw mechanism to accomodate for the mini push button and to adjust the mounting mechanism to better accomodate for Claw Prong 2.
+It was important to adjust the claw mechanism to accommodate the mini push button and to adjust the mounting mechanism to better accommodate Claw Prong 2.

 ## Reflection
 ### Time Management & Planning
 One lesson learned was the importance of time management and planning.
 If a timeline was properly mapped beforehand, with specific objectives required by certain dates, it would have driven the project further.
-Not going through the motion of properly planning and engineering design process costed us precious time, and made us less efficient.
+Not going through the motion of properly planning and the engineering design process cost us precious time and made us less efficient.
+Going forward on future projects, it would be important to make these changes: starting with a problem statement, brainstorming possible solutions, going through a decision matrix, coming up with an organized timeline, and detailing every step of the way both in GitHub and in an Engineering Notebook.

 ### Next Steps
 Rayyan and I plan to incorporate the claw with the Computer Vision that he has developed.
 Here is his [GitHub](https://github.com/Maro1810/Payload-Dropping-Drone-DE-Final).
 We aim to continue this project, and have done research into what goes into making a drone.